leonardHerault/Report_analysis_Leonard_Herault/README.md

 ## Report

 The HTML report of the analysis is available [here](./Report_analysis_Leonard_Herault.html).
-We can download the file (Download raw file button) and open it with a web browser.
+The file can be downloaded (Download raw file button) and opened with a web browser.

 ## Reproduce the analysis